Email: firstname.lastname@example.org , email@example.com

 - A Geometry Deformation Model for Braided Continuum Manipulators

 S.M.Hadi Sadati, S. Elnaz Naghibi, Ali Shiva, Yohan Noh, Aditya Gupta, Ian.
-D. Walker, Kaspar Althoefer, Thrishantha Nanayakkar. accepted in Frontiers in Robotics and AI Journal, 2017.
+D. Walker, Kaspar Althoefer, Thrishantha Nanayakkar.
+Frontiers in Robotics and AI Journal, 2017.
 PDF

 - Mechanics of Continuum Manipulators, A Comparative Study of Five Methods with Experiments